h-livv/transformer-numpy/README.md

 ## From Scratch

-This was build using Python and NumPy only.
+This was built using Python and NumPy only.
 No PyTorch, autograd, or `nn.Linear`.

 The point is to make the math line up with the code.